scriptPilot/app-framework/docs/test.md

 ## Own device

-To deploy the test build to your own device, you have to connect it to your computer before your run `npm run ios` or `npm run android`.
+To deploy the test build to your own device, you have to connect it to your computer before you run `npm run ios` or `npm run android`.

 ## Code fix